 - a.
 Referral to the Course Coordinator for remediation will occur when: - i.
 A student's performance indicates that they are not meeting one or more of the clinical competencies at a developing level or higher - ii.
 Risk for a grade of non-pass - iii.
 One Clinical Warning - b.
 Faculty Responsibility: Complete the Clinical Remediation Referral form and forward it to the Course Coordinator and student prior to remediation. - c.
 Student Responsibility: - i.
 Contact the Course Coordinator within 48 hours of receiving notice of referral to set up a specific time to discuss remediation. - ii.
 Attend the remediation session prepared by having reviewed the appropriate literature in the skills book (including reviewing appropriate skills checklists), medical/surgical text, or medication reference text. - iii.
 Bring a copy of the Clinical Remediation Referral form to the remediation session. - iv.
 Following the remediation session, complete the self-evaluation portion (part 2) of the Clinical Remediation Referral form and return to your clinical instructor. - d.
 Course Coordinator Responsibility: - i.
-Collaborate with the referring clinical faculty to create the remediation plan and designate a time with
+Collaborate with the referring clinical faculty to create the remediation plan and designate a time with referred student.

-- referred student. - ii.
+- ii.
 Following the remediation, complete instructor feedback portion of the Clinical Remediation Referral form. - iii.
 Forward a copy of the completed form, following remediation, to the referring clinical instructor and the remediated student. - iv.
 If the clinical instructor is also the course coordinator they may request another faculty member or the director to assist with the remediation. - v.
 Assure a copy of the referral is placed in student's EAB file.

-Students Administration of Intravenous Medications in Clinical
+Student Administration of Intravenous Medications in Clinical

 - 1. All peripheral intravenous (IV) medications and central line medications and flushes must be administered under the direct supervision of clinical instructor/preceptor throughout the program. - 2.
 Intravenous Secondary Infusions (IVPB) and change of flow rates to continuous IV medications can only be done under the direct supervision of a clinical instructor or preceptor. - 3.
-Intravenous push (IVP) medications can only be administered at the instructor/ preceptor discretion in NR 3054, NR 3057, NR 3059, NR 3094, NR 4057, and NR 4082 clinical under the direct supervision of the clinical instructor or preceptor. - 4.
+Intravenous push (IVP) medications can only be administered at the instructor/ preceptor discretion in NR 3054, NR 3057, NR 3059, NR 3094, NR 3550, NR 4057, and NR 4082 clinical under the direct supervision of the clinical instructor or preceptor. - 4.
+In all clinical courses a Saline Flush is considered a medication and must be done with direct supervision. - 5.
 Below is a list of the medications that students are never permitted to administer via Intravenous push.
 This list is not exhaustive and additional drugs may be added subject to current evidence and agency policy.
 Failure to comply with this policy will result in a non-pass for the clinical course and dismissal from the program.
 Clinical instructor's may add additional medications specific to their clinical specialty/patient population.